Illinois comptroller freezes payments to Village of Dolton over past-due audits

 READ MORE | Lightfoot investigation found some Dolton police officers received staggering overtime pay

-"Our action yesterday is to protect the people of Dolton, who she is disrespecting with her behavior every day," Medoza said.
+"Our action yesterday is to protect the people of Dolton, who she is disrespecting with her behavior every day," Mendoza said.

 Mendoza says her office is poised to conduct a forced audit and levy fines if the Village of Dolton does not file past due audits.
 Village trustees are now demanding that the village finance department comply.

 "It's so sad.
-It's sad, because the people who are being hurt are the poor people of Dolton," Medoza said.
+It's sad, because the people who are being hurt are the poor people of Dolton," Mendoza said.

 An attorney representing Henyard shared statement, saying in part, "She has never refused to comply with the Comptroller.
 She is simply trying to compel the accountant to comply."